mautic/user-documentation/docs/contacts/manage_contacts.rst

 All the UTM tags are available in the time entry, just by toggling the entry details button.

-Please note that UTM tags are recorded only on a form submission that contains the action "Record UTM Tags".
+Please note that UTM tags are recorded only on a Form submission that contains the action "Record UTM Tags".

 Contact Fields
 ***************

-You can also pass information specific to your Contact by setting Mautic Contact field(s) to be publicly updatable.
-Note that values appended to the tracking pixel should be url encoded (%20 for spaces, %40 for @, etc).
+You can also pass information specific to your Contact by setting Mautic Contact ``field(s)`` to be publicly updatable.
+Note that values appended to the tracking pixel should be ``url`` encoded (%20 for spaces, %40 for @, etc).

 Tags
 ****